Best Things to Do & Places to Eat in Apollo Beach, Florida

 Fast forward to today and I would say YES.

-My husband and I are now the owners of a 1959 Mid Century Modern house on a canal in Apollo Beach—that is now a short-term rental property (currently managed by a property management company).
+My husband and I are now the owners of a 1959 Mid Century Modern house on a canal in Apollo Beach—that is now a short-term rental property.

-This “area” has a retro Florida vibe, with a mix of home styles ranging from Mid Century Modern (like ours) to brand new construction, from Spanish to coastal, and more.
-Recently, we learned that our house was one of the first built along the canals after they were newly dug out in the late 1950s.
+Apollo Beach has somewhat of a retro vibe, with a mix of home styles ranging from Mid Century Modern (like ours) to brand new construction, Spanish to coastal, and lots of character in between.
+Many homes offer waterfront views along the extensive canal system that connects to Tampa Bay.
+We actually learned that our house was one of the first constructed after the canals were dug in the late 1950s.

 But, I digress.

-Of course, traffic is busier during peak season (December – March), but overall, Apollo Beach has a more laid back pace than the larger cities along the Gulf.
+While traffic is busier during peak season (December through March) and the community continues to grow, overall, Apollo Beach has a more laid back pace than larger cities along the Gulf.

-Within 10 minutes, you’ll find two Publix, a Winn Dixie, Dollar General, local restaurants, and a few chain fast food spots.
-Nearby Riverview and Brandon offer even more conveniences.
+Within a 10 minute radius, you’ll find a new Walmart, at least three Publix stores, Aldi, Dollar General, local restaurants, and your typical fast food chain spots.
+Nearby Riverview, Brandon, and Bradenton offer even more options.

-From the water, it’s an even faster trip to anywhere along Tampa Bay.
-And that’s one of Apollo Beach’s prime selling points.
-You can live or vacation on the water for less and still enjoy easy access to those bigger, more popular destinations.
+From the water, getting around Tampa Bay is even more convenient—which is one of Apollo Beach’s prime selling points.
+You can live or vacation on the water for less and still enjoy easy access to bigger, more popular destinations.

-Now, there’s nothing wrong with popular.
-But, if you’re more like me — seeking out those hidden gems — you’ve come to the right place.
+And there’s nothing wrong with popular.
+But if you’re more like me and you prefer hidden gem destinations, you’ve come to the right place.

-Let me share a few places I think you’re gonna love, right in Apollo Beach.
+Let me share a few places I think you’ll love, right in and around Apollo Beach.

 Best Place to See Manatees: Manatee Viewing Center

 If you visit Apollo Beach between November 1 and April 15, the TECO Manatee Viewing Center is a MUST.
-And, it’s free.
+Plus, it’s free.

-Located adjacent to the Big Bend Power Station in Apollo Beach, the center is now a designated manatee sanctuary, because the warm, clean water discharged from the plant attracts manatees by the hundreds when colder, winter waters reach Florida.
+Located next to the Big Bend Power Station in Apollo Beach, the center is a designated manatee sanctuary thanks to the warm, clean water discharged from the plant that attracts hundreds of manatees in the winter.

 Did you know?
-Manatees can’t survive in water below 68°F. So, they seek warmer waters — like springs — in the winter.
-The power station in Apollo Beach offers a unique, warm sanctuary for them to thrive.
+Manatees can’t survive in water below 68°F. So they seek warmer waters—like springs—in those cooler months.
+The power station in Apollo Beach offers a unique and safe environment for them to thrive.

-At the center, we were also able to touch sting rays in a shallow pool of water, and there were activities for kids — which I can’t speak to because I don’t have children.
-But, I encourage you to visit the center’s website to learn more!
+At the center, we’ve also touched sting rays in a shallow pool of water and walked several of the trails on the premises.
+There are activities for kids as well.
+I encourage you to visit the center’s website to learn more!

 Florida Aquarium’s Conservation Campus